 How to tell when your caramel is ready

 To make the caramel, add all ingredients to a heavy-based saucepan and boil over high heat.
-If you have a candy thermometer, your caramel needs reach around 120°C (250°F).
+On a candy thermometer, your caramel needs to reach 118-121°C (244-249°F).

 If you don't have a candy thermometer, you can try the soft ball / hard ball stage typical in candy making.
 However, this can be a bit of a guessing game.
 For this method, you'll need to drop some of the hot caramel is dropped into a bowl/glass of ice cold water and allow it to solidify for around 10-30 seconds.

 Initially the caramel won't form a ball at all in the ice water.
 Eventually it'll form a soft ball when it can be collected but doesn't maintain its shape.

-This caramel sets quickly so immediately pour it on top of your baked base.
+This caramel sets quickly so I'd recommend immediately pouring it on top of your shortcrust base.
 Then pop it in the fridge to chill!

-If you were able to make your caramel, making your chocolate layer will be a breeze in the park :).
+If you succeeded with the caramel, making the chocolate layer will be a breeze in the park :).

 BASE: To make a gluten free vegan caramel slice, substitute the flour for 50% almond meal and 50% gluten free flour blend (with xantham gum) by weight.